 Guidelines for the qualifying paper

-(Individual advisors may impose more frequent deadlines for sections of the paper, etc.):
+(Endividual advisors may impose more frequent deadlines for sections of the paper, etc.)

-Week 10, 4th week of October: QP students declare provisional title and advisor to graduate chair.
+Week 10, 4th week of October: QP students declare provisional title and advisor to Director of Graduate Studies.

 Students register for three credits of FR 8998 in Spring with chosen advisor (the Academic Services Coordinator will need to open up a number for each advisor).
 Students should begin preparing a bibliography and arrange a bi-weekly meeting schedule with their advisors in Spring with deadlines appropriate to individual needs in order to discuss students’ research, bibliographic development, and writing.